Frequently Asked Questions (FAQ)

 After the appointment, our team will review your information.
 We will contact you once we decide how we can best support you.

-What does Young Stroke Service do my personal information?
+What does the Young Stroke Service do with my personal information?

 • When you join Young Stroke Service you share some personal information.